 The Company's code of business conduct requires all directors, executive officers and other employees of the Company to disclose and seek prior approval of any related person transaction.
-The Company's directors, including the Chief Executive Officer and President, must report any potential conflict of interest to the Audit and Finance Committee, in accordance with the Guidelines and the Audit and Finance Committee Charter.
+The Company's directors, including the Chief Executive Officer and President, must report any potential conflict of interest to the Audit and Finance Committee Charter.
 The other executive officers must report any potential conflict of interest to the Chief Executive Officer and President.
-In addition, the Company requires each director and executive officer to disclose any transactions involving related parties, or other potential conflicts of interest, in an annual written questionnaire.
-For 2010, no related person transactions (as defined in Item 404(a) of Regulation S-K) were reported or otherwise discovered by the Company.
+The Audit and Finance Committee may approve, ratify or reject the transaction or refer the transaction to the full Board of Directors or other appropriate Committee of the Board, in its discretion.
+In addition, the Company requires each director, director nominee and executive officer to disclose any transactions involving related parties, or other potential conflicts of interest, in an annual written questionnaire.
+For 2011, no related person transactions (as defined in Item 404(a) of Regulation S-K) were reported or otherwise discovered by the Company.